EugeneShchoka/Bechmarking/README.md

 To use this repository with Docker:

-1. Install [Docker](https://www.docker.com/) on your system.
-2. Build the Docker image using the provided `Dockerfile`:
+1. Build the Docker image using the provided `Dockerfile`:

     ```bash
     docker build -t pathogenicity-benchmark .